MrtnMndt/Rethinking_CNN_Layerwise_Feature_Amounts/README.md

 and our paper here: [PAPER](https://www.dropbox.com/s/vjt0on2dxizzv8v/CRACT_2018_paper_19.pdf?dl=0)

 ## Interactive visualization of results
-We provide interactive visualization of results on the repositories github page: [Visualization of results](https://mrtnmndt.github.io/Rethinking_CNN_Layerwise_Feature_Amounts/)
+We provide interactive visualization to explore our results more easily on the repositories github page: [Visualization of results](https://mrtnmndt.github.io/Rethinking_CNN_Layerwise_Feature_Amounts/)

 ## Running the code
 Our code can be used with default arguments by simply executing